 Before the advent of firearms, body armor was an essential part of the defense of a warrior.
+All armor is a compromise between protection on side and factors like weight, flexibility on the other side.
 It may have been heavy, hot and expensive, but those are small nuisances in a fight for life or death.
 This text gives a short overview of armor types.
-Only general properties are outlined, but these can be used as a basis for a RPG armor system, either simple or elaborate.
+Only general properties are outlined, but these can be used as a basis for a RPG armor system, ranging from simple to elaborate.

 Body parts